galopago/rpi-pico-usb-foot-switch/README.md

 ## How to use this repository

 The project is developed in CircuitPython V6.3
+* Connect normally open momentary switches (buttons, pedals, levers) between required GPIO ports and ground pins.
-* Plug a Micro USB to USB cable to the RPI Pico (Don't plug into the computer yet).
+* Plug a Micro USB to USB cable to the Rpi Pico (Don't plug into the computer yet).
 * Press bootsel button and keep pressed, then plug the RPI Pico into an USB port, when plugged release bootsel button.
 * RPI Pico should appear as an USB drive in your OS desktop.(named Pi RP2 Boot)
 * Copy Circuit Python installer from the utils directory to the USB drive